 Using GIS Mapping to Understand PreK Availability and Need in New Mexico (completed)

 This technical assistance project included the development of a comprehensive set of Geographic Information System (GIS) maps describing statewide participation in the New Mexico PreK program as well as program availability in relation to need.
 In addition, the project built the capacity of state agencies to integrate the GIS maps into their data systems.

-New Mexico Kindergarten Readiness
+New Mexico Kindergarten Readiness (completed)

-REL Southwest is providing technical assistance to help alliance members examine differences in kindergarten readiness—as determined by the state’s new Kindergarten Readiness Assessment and the DIBELS assessment—for different student subgroups and students attending state-funded PreK programs.
+REL Southwest provided technical assistance to help alliance members examine differences in kindergarten readiness—as determined by the state’s new Kindergarten Readiness Assessment and the DIBELS assessment—for different student subgroups and students attending state-funded PreK programs.
 The findings will provide alliance members and state policymakers with information regarding the strength of the new Kindergarten Readiness Assessment and will assist in the development of strategies to support low-performing preK and kindergarten students.

 Research and Evaluation Studies

 Kindergarten Observation Tool Validation Study (completed)

 REL Southwest conducted a study to assess New Mexico's new Kindergarten Observation Tool (KOT), including the tool's validity, reliability, and fairness.
 The study is the first validation assessment of the KOT.
 In addition, REL Southwest provided technical assistance to support alliance members and state policymakers in applying the study's findings as they refine the tool and scale up its use statewide.